-The Figure-4 is written off by many climbers as an advanced climbing move reserved for the most advanced mixed climbers.
-Take the the figure-4 into the gym however, and it becomes a great core exercise that addresses the entire upper-body in a very ice-climbing specific way: Hip-flexors, abdominals, lats, shoulder girdle, and grip, are all stressed by this movement.
-It is also advantageous to learn this movement in the safety of the gym, so if and when you do need to try a figure-4 outdoors, you know how.
+Many climbers write off the Figure 4 as an advanced ice climbing move reserved for the most advanced mixed climbers.
+Take the the Figure 4 into the gym, however, and it becomes a great core exercise that addresses the entire upper body—hip flexors, abdominals, lats, shoulder girdle, and grip—in a very ice-climbing-specific way.
+It is also advantageous to learn this movement in the safety of the gym, so if and when you do need to try a Figure 4 outdoors, you know how.

 First a few tips on the move.
-Many people do not realize that there are three figure-4 positions, low, medium, and high.
-The low-figure-4 is the most frequently used position.
-But beware, it is quite difficult to move out from the low position and if you lack the strength you may get stuck in the low-figure-4.
-In our experience the best position is the middle-figure-4.
-It is easier to move from than a low-figure-4 and you can use your leg to squeeze tightly to your forearm, which adds to your stability and the strength of the position.
-The high-figure-4 is often needed for the most difficult drytooling moves.
-This position gives you the most reach, but you can’t squeeze the forearm of your gripping-hand very hard when compared to the middle-figure-4 and it requires more strength to extend.
+Many people do not realize that there are three Figure 4 positions: low, middle, and high.
+The low Figure 4 is the most frequently used position, but it is quite difficult to move out from.
+If you lack the strength, you may get stuck in the low Figure 4.
+In our experience the best position is the middle Figure 4.
+It is easier to move from than a low Figure 4 and you can use your leg to squeeze your forearm tightly, which adds to your stability and the strength of the position.
+The high Figure 4 is often needed for the most difficult drytooling moves.
+This position gives you the most reach, but you can’t squeeze the forearm of your gripping hand very hard compared with the middle Figure 4.
+It also requires more strength to extend.

-One often-overlooked advantage of a figure-4 is that when climbing on insecure holds, weighting the tool in this way keeps the force straight down, and therefore more secure.
-Often people, especially us old-schoolers, are tempted to first try to climb with our feet.
-But even a slight amount of foot-pressure can put an outward force on the tool and this can be enough to cause your tools to pop, and you to fall.
+One often-overlooked advantage of a Figure 4 is that when you’re climbing on insecure holds, weighting the tool in this way keeps the force straight down, and therefore more secure.
+Many of us, especially us old-schoolers, are tempted to first try to climb with our feet.
+But even a slight amount of foot pressure can put an outward force on the tool, which can be enough to cause it to pop, and you to fall.

-Remember: A figure-4 move puts the opposite leg goes over the opposite arm.
-Or, to put it another way, your right leg goes over left arm and your left leg over right arm.
+Remember: In a Figure 4 move, the opposite leg goes over the opposite arm.
+In other words, your right leg goes over your left arm and your left leg over your right arm.

 Start by engaging your shoulders and core.
-Curl your legs up as you rotate your body up and back and bring your leg over the arm to rest it in the elbow (low position).
-If you can not execute this move, keep working those hanging leg raises.
+Curl your legs up as you rotate your body up and back.
+Bring your leg over the arm to rest it in the elbow (low position).
+If you can’t execute this move, keep working those hanging leg raises.
 Here’s a video to be sure we’re all clear on how this move works.

-Hanging from two tools, moving into and out of Figure-4.
+Hang from two tools and move into and out of a Figure 4.

-3x to a high-figure-4 (Pause with your leg gripping wrist area lightly)
+- 3x to a high Figure 4 position (pause with your leg gripping wrist area lightly)

-3x to the low-figure-4 position (Pause with your leg in the crook of the elbow)
+- 3x to the low Figure 4 (pause with your leg in the crook of the elbow)

 Rest 2–3 minutes.